awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

 field.
 These ``node`` or ``edge`` fileds is same as ``node`` and ``edge`` above, but the features field is not required.
 And they should be in the ``nodes`` or ``edges`` list.

-An example JSON file is like:
+An example payload JSON object is like:

 .. code:: yaml